protecode-sc/helm-chart/README.md

 $ kubectl create secret -n bdba generic memcached-ca --from-file=ca.pem
 ```

 Note that the filename MUST be ca.pem.
-In this case, the `memcachedRootCASecretName` would be `memcached-ca`.
+In this case, `memcachedRootCASecretName` would be `memcached-ca`.

-##### mTLS client authentication
+##### mTLS Client Authentication

 If memcached server requires mTLS client authentication, you can pass client certificate in `memcachedClientSecretName` secret.

-To populate the client certificate and key, run
+To populate the client certificate and the key, run
 ```
 $ kubectl create secret tls -n dev memcached-client-cert --key="client-key.pem" --cert="client.pem"
 ```

-In this case, the `memcachedClientSecretName` would be `memcached-client-cert`.
+In this case, `memcachedClientSecretName` would be `memcached-client-cert`.

 #### Ingress